armandsLa/ios-unity5-objc/README.md

 <img src="https://dl.dropboxusercontent.com/u/20065272/forums/github/ios-unity5/set_xcconfig.png">

-If you are using Cocoapods or have other xconfig already in use, you will have to manually add configs from file to Build Settings.
+If you are using Cocoapods or have other xconfig already in place, you will have to manually add configs from `Unity.xcconfig` to Build Settings

 #### Adjust 1 project dependent setting
 So that does a lot for you in terms of configuration, now we need to adjust 1 setting in it.